Child Protection Conferences

-The pre-birth conference should take place as soon as practical and at least 10 weeks before the due date of delivery, so as to allow as much time as possible for planning support for the baby and family.
+The initial Pre-Birth Conference should take place as early as possible, by 26 weeks of gestation, so as to allow as much time as possible for planning support for the baby and family.
 Where there is a known likelihood of a premature birth, the conference should be held earlier.
 See Pre-Birth and Post Birth Planning Procedure.

-Transfer in conferences should take place when a child who is the subject of a child protection plan, moves from the original LA area to Leicester, Leicestershire or Rutland to live there permanently e.g. for a period of more than 3 months.
+Transfer in conferences should take place when a child who is the subject of a child protection plan, moves from the original LA area to Leicester, Leicestershire or Rutland to live there permanently.
 Children's social care, designated health professionals and the police should be notified promptly.